-Using an emotionally focused approach, the Board Dynamics Process, board members are able to dismantle their lock-in by creating new interactional patterns that effect change in the boardroom.
+Using an emotionally focused approach, the EmC Strategy, board members are able to dismantle their lock-in by creating new interactional patterns that effect change in the boardroom.

 Consultant: I guess, I’d like to know where do you see your board effectiveness as of right now.